ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 <canvas id="screen-calculator-options"></canvas>

-Select the `Exit` option to return to the opening menu.
+<a id="exiting-the-calculator"></a>Select the `Exit` option to return to the opening menu.
 If you were working on a +3 BASIC program before you started using the calculator, then you may return to the program by selecting the `+3 BASIC` option.
 (If you wish to continue using the calculator, then select the `Calculator` option.)

-Note that if you have set up any user defined functions (using the `DEF FN` statement) whilst working on a BASIC program, you will be able to invoke that function when using the calculator.
+<a id="user-defined-functions"></a>Note that if you have set up any user defined functions (using the `DEF FN` statement) whilst working on a BASIC program, you will be able to invoke that function when using the calculator.
 To illustrate this point, return to +3 BASIC and type in (for example)...

     9000 DEF FN c(n)=n*n*n